IsaacYQH/WildFX/README.md

 Below are the arguments in `.devcontainer/devcontainer.json` that specified to user's system.

-#### 1.2.1.
-Essential arguments
+#### 1.2.a.
+Essential arguments in `.devcontainer/devcontainer.json`
-- "USER_UID": "1014",  // adjust this to your host's user ID, get by 'id -u'
+- `USER_UID`: "1014",  // adjust this to your host's user ID, get by `id -u`
-- "USER_GID": "1015",  // adjust this to your host's user ID, get by 'id -g'
+- `USER_GID`: "1015",  // adjust this to your host's group ID, get by `id -g`
-- "AUDIO_GID": "29"  // adjust this to your host's audio group ID, get by getent group audio
+- `AUDIO_GID`: "29"  // adjust this to your host's audio group ID, get by `getent group audio`
+- `runArgs`:
-- 	"runArgs": ["--gpus=all", "--runtime=nvidia"]: if you did not set up the NVIDIA container runtime Toolkit on the host machine, you need to remove them.
+  - `--gpus=all` and `--runtime=nvidia`: if you did not set up the NVIDIA container runtime Toolkit on the host machine, you need to remove them.
 In fact, you basically don't need them at all in the container if you only need to generate the dataset but not train models inside the container.
+  - `--shm-size` and `--memory`: configured according to the host system's available memory resources.
+  - `--cpuset-cpus=0-<biggest-cpu-id>`: configured according to the host system's available cpu cores.
+Not recommended to set beyond the result of `nproc`.
+- `mounts`: [

+  &emsp;"source=/path/on/host,target=/path/in/container,type=bind,consistency=cached,

+  &emsp;...

+  ]

-- 	"mounts": ["source=/path/on/host,target=/path/in/container,type=bind,consistency=cached]: mount folder /path/on/host to /path/in/container inside of the container.
+  mount folder /path/on/host to /path/in/container inside of the container.
 Usually it could be your dataset folder and the plugin folders we mentioned in 1.1.c..

 ### 1.3.
 Build docker container
 The Dockerfile is already provided in `.devcontainer/Dockerfile`.
 You can conveniently build the container by the *Dev Containers* Plugin in VS Code.
 Manual building by `docker run`, but not recommended.
 For manual building, we provide `.devcontainer/entrypoint.sh` to initialize the DAW.